BMMG-Curtin/Molecular-Dynamics-Visualization-MDV/README.md

 # MolecularDynamicsVisualization

-Molecular Dynamics Visualization (MDV) is a tool developed by Curtin University to display Molecular Dynamics simulations on a large scale stereo cylindrical display at Curtin HIVE.
+Molecular Dynamics Visualization (MDV) is a tool developed by Curtin University to display molecular dynamics simulations on a large scale stereo cylindrical display at Curtin HIVE.

 ![MDV on HIVE Cylinder Display](Docs/Images/MDVHIVECylinder.jpg)